ember-learn/deprecation-app/content/ember/v7/evented.md

 }
 ```

-The service keeps the tracked state.
+The service owns the tracked state.
 The component derives from it:

 #### After
 ```javascript